Xkein/XkeinYRModding/doc/meta.md

 ```

 ### YrExtension
-It is recommended to use YrExtension to manager your initialization and cleaning for below reasons:
+It is recommended to use YrExtension to manager your module initialization and cleaning for below reasons:
 - Clear execution order: all initialization and cleaning job are begin at one place
 - Easy to reload: if your module is dynamic reloading supported, it is easy to do this.